elmtree-askmo/cloudcannon-app/content/learn/business-and-management/what-are-the-advantages-of-using-airtable-for-startups-and-small-businesses.md

 url: /learn/business-and-management/questions/what-are-the-advantages-of-using-airtable-for-startups-and-small-businesses
 score: -1.0
 related_article1:
-    id: 118013
+    id: 118000
     title: >-
-        What are some common challenges users face when using Airtable?
+        What systems can Airtable integrate with and how does this integration work?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-some-common-challenges-users-face-when-using-airtable
+    url: /learn/computer-science/questions/what-systems-can-airtable-integrate-with-and-how-does-this-integration-work
 related_article2:
-    id: 118004
+    id: 118015
     title: >-
-        How does Airtable compare to CRM tools like Salesforce?
+        What are some innovative ways businesses have used Airtable?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-does-airtable-compare-to-crm-tools-like-salesforce
+    url: /learn/business-and-management/questions/what-are-some-innovative-ways-businesses-have-used-airtable
 related_article3:
-    id: 118003
+    id: 118014
     title: >-
-        How can solo founders benefit from using Airtable?
+        How does Airtable's customer support compare to other similar tools?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-can-solo-founders-benefit-from-using-airtable
+    url: /learn/business-and-management/questions/how-does-airtables-customer-support-compare-to-other-similar-tools
 related_article4:
-    id: 118008
+    id: 118001
     title: >-
-        What are the limitations of using Airtable as a database?
+        How suitable is Airtable for large companies and functional teams?
+    subject: Business and Management
+    url: /learn/business-and-management/questions/how-suitable-is-airtable-for-large-companies-and-functional-teams
+related_article5:
+    id: 117998
+    title: >-
+        What is the automation engine in Airtable and how does it work?
     subject: Digital Media
-    url: /learn/digital-media/questions/what-are-the-limitations-of-using-airtable-as-a-database
+    url: /learn/digital-media/questions/what-is-the-automation-engine-in-airtable-and-how-does-it-work
 ---

 &nbsp;